mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 How do we evaluate these results?
 The precision value of 1.0 means that there were no false positives.
 False positives are predictions of a true result when it should have been false.
 The value 0.421 for recall means that of all the samples that should have been classified as positive, we only predicted about 42% of them.
 The F1 score is calculated as two times the product of precision and recall, divided by the sum of precision plus recall.

+We used a simple approach here that has the benefit of working with small data sets.
+Ideally, even with highly unbalanced data sets, we would have sufficient positive examples to use deep learning to model features, data transformations, and a classification model.
+In many real-world problems with unbalanced data sets, sufficient data is not available.